Graduate Student Spotlight: Q&A with Shayden Schofield-Lewis

 From a young age, Shayden Schofield-Lewis wanted to better understand the world around him.
 This led him to investigate how our brain makes decisions.

 Shayden Schofield-Lewis (he/him), a behavioural neuroscience doctoral student, is conducting research under the supervision of Dr. Stan Floresco at the Neural Circuits and Cognition Laboratory.
-His research explores how neural circuits in the brain makes decisions.
-His research focuses on altered decision-making tendencies associated with addiction and the impact of drugs on cognition and behaviour.
+His research explores how the brain makes decisions with a focus on altered decision-making tendencies associated with addiction and the impact of drugs on cognition and behaviour.

 “I look at how our brain helps us arrive at a decision.
 In many different mental conditions, a similar symptom is altered decision-making tendencies.
 I want to figure out which regions are contributing to these changes in decision-making.
 More than just identifying the regions, I want to see what kind of information those regions contribute to the decision-making process.”